Leiren/Npanel/README.md

 >**Tested on Windows 10**

+>to Install: download the latest release and run .exe

+>to Update: download the last release and move Npanel.exe from the latest release to your old Npanel folder (replace with old Npanel.exe)

->Download the latest release and run .exe , if you want to use it on your home Windows pc rather than a Windows server, you should configure your home router to forward ports 80,443 .
+>if you want to use it on your home Windows pc rather than a Windows server, you should configure your home router to forward ports 80,443 .

 >**Important Notice on Windows:** on first startup of the program (setup stage) you must allow ports 80,443,2060 in firewall settings by your self!